-At the University of North Carolina at Chapel Hill, Scott studied jazz piano with Dr. Scott Warner and Chip Crawford (Grammy-winning pianist for Gregory Porter) and big band arranging with Dr. Bill Fritz, who was an arranger for Stan Kenton.
+At the University of North Carolina at Chapel Hill, Scott studied jazz piano with Dr. Scott Warner and Chip Crawford (now the Grammy-winning pianist for Gregory Porter) and big band arranging with Dr. Bill Fritz, an arranger for Stan Kenton.
 Routenberg played in the UNC Jazz Band under the direction of Jim Ketch, recording two albums and going on a European tour in 2000, where he played the Montreaux Jazz Festival, Jazz à Vienne and the North Sea Jazz Festival.
-In 2000 Scott recorded his first album, Shapeshifter, with bassist John Brown and drummer Matt McCaughan (Bon Iver).
+In 2000 Scott recorded his first studio album, Shapeshifter, with bassist John Brown and drummer Matt McCaughan (Bon Iver).
 Since 2001, Routenberg has been a member of the Phi Beta Kappa Society.

 Routenberg's film credits on IMDB.com include director Peter Krygowski's award-winning short film noir "The Joes" (2021).

 In 2007 Routenberg was commissioned by Day 1 Studios and Lucas Arts to write demo music for the video game Fracture.